plblum/jivs/README.md

     - **Converting input values:** Jivs provides parsers to convert the textual input into the native value needed by the model.
 	- **Managing save attempts:** Jivs aids in handling errors, whether from UI or business logic, facilitating the delivery of additional messages and error handling
 -  **Coding Style:** Jivs is built using modern OOP patterns.
 Expect TypeScript interfaces, single responsibility objects, dependency injection, and strong separation of concerns.
-	- Most aspects of Jivs is expandable due to use of interfaces and dependency injection.
+	- Most aspects of Jivs are expandable due to use of interfaces and dependency injection.
 	- Easy to extend the existing business rule objects ("Conditions") to work with special cases, like comparing two Date objects but only by their day of week.
 	- UI development is mostly unaware of the validation rules supplied by business logic.
 It just knows that it is managing a field that may be validated, and provides the UI for the elements that report validation.
 Jivs supplies it with the validation status and error messages.